Welcome to your winter update from Barratt Homes

 NHBC – Your guide to condensation in your home

-• At this time of the year, guttering can become clogged with debris and leaves, cleaning gutters regularly is an important part of home maintenance.
+• At this time of the year, guttering can become clogged with debris and leaves, cleaning gutters periodically is an important part of home maintenance.
 Working at height can be dangerous, so if in doubt, call in a qualified tradesperson to assist you with this.

 • Checking your roof and loft prior to the colder months will save you a lot of money before problems arise.
-Heavy rain and strong winds can damage your roof, allowing water ingress, so make sure you are checking tiles regularly to avoid bigger problems.
+Heavy rain and strong winds can damage your roof, allowing water ingress, so make sure you are visually checking your tiles regularly to avoid bigger problems.